MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 - File size
 - Total amount of data being moved
 - Server connections with the source or destination
 - Both source and destination connectors have rate limits.
-We are constrained to how fast they allow us to download, upload and process data between the two.
+We are constrained to how fast they allow us to download, upload, and process data between the two.
 - Complexity of permissions or sharing of data: Applying permissions as part of the migration is another factor that can influence speed.
 When permissions are applied, we are again making numerous API calls that will increase the time it takes to migrate the data.

 Mapping out timelines and setting expectations of what can be achieved with those timelines is essential to managing a successful migration project.